 Before you begin, it is very important to do some homework to ensure that you address your email to the right person in the right tone and attitude.
 In your research, I would want you to find out the following information about the recipient beforehand:

 - Position or authority (For example; whether they are a professor, a doctor, a CEO, a minister or a Judge?)

 - Double-check the spelling of his or her name.

 - Official email address.
 If you have trouble finding someone’s official email ID, then it is fine to email at the personal address.

 Once you have collected all this information, the next step is to draft your email in the right tone and attitude.
 Here are some useful tips that must be followed while addressing someone in your email:

 1. Use appropriate email greetings

-Using right email greetings is crucial as it sets the tone for the rest part of the email that follows.
+Using the right email greetings is crucial as it sets the tone for the rest of the email that follows.
 This opening ‘key phrase’ is one of the first few things that your recipient will notice in your email.
 When you address someone in an email appropriately, you potentially decrease the chances of your email getting neglected.
 Here are some examples: